nm0i/tmww/doc/tmww-server.1.md

         sort -n "${ids}" | uniq |
             comm --nocheck-order -23 "${aids}" - |
             while read id; do
-                tc summary gp by id ${id}
+                tc summary -t gp by id ${id}
             done | sort -nr
     }

-This way you may spot wealthy not-yet-associated aaccounts.
+This way you may spot wealthy not-yet-associated accounts.
 Same ranking may be done for other summary filters, e.g. exp and bp.

 Copyright